pga03/docs-first-discovery/src/documents/attachTooltip.md

 The Attach Tooltip grade is not intended to be used on its own, but provided as a base grade to another component that will use it's capabilities for binding tooltips.

-## Adding an Attach Tooltip to a component/grade
+## Using the Attach Tooltip grade

-To mixin the Attach Tooltip into your Component/Grade, supply it as a `gradeNames` option:
+To use the Attach Tooltip grade, supply it as a `gradeNames` option in your component definition:
 ```javascript
 fluid.defaults("my.component", {
     gradeNames: ["gpii.firstDiscovery.attachTooltip"],